MohamedKhedrawy/Pizza-OOP-Question-/README.md

 price is calculated bu summing
 1. `pizzaPrice` same for all
-2.  `defaultPrice` for the a specific pizza type
+2.  `TypePrice` for the a specific pizza type
     - if small remain
     - if meduim multiply by 2
     - if extra multiply by 3